 The temporary reduction of contributions 2020 will be compensated by higher TyEL contributions in 2022 – 2025

 Due to the corona pandemic, an amendment to a law was made to reduce the employers’ TyEL insurance contributions by 2.6 percentage points for the period of 1 May – 31 December 2020.
 This temporary reduction of contributions will be compensated by higher TyEL contributions in 2022 – 2025.
-According to the law, in 2021, the Ministry of Social Affairs and Health will decree the amount of the deficit caused by the reduced contributions.
+According to the law, in 2021, the Ministry of Social Affairs and Health decreed the amount of the deficit caused by the reduced contributions.
 Increases of the TyEL insurance contributions that are to be made in 2022 – 2025 must together equal the above-mentioned amount of deficit.
 The part of the deficit that has not been amortized, is annually raised with the technical rate of interest.
 In practice, the average TyEL contribution percentage will be set somewhat higher in 2022 – 2025, in order to cover the deficit in total by the end of 2025.